SDRausty/SDRausty/README.md

 [USA liquid natural gas surplus](https://www.ecosia.org/search?q=USA+liquid+natural+gas+surplus)

-Liquid hydrogen and liquid natural gas container ship terminals for EU!
+Liquid hydrogen and liquid natural gas container ship terminals for the EU!

 [Does the EU buy natural gas from Russia?](https://www.ecosia.org/search?q=Does+EU+buy+natural+gas+from+Russia%3F)  Why?
 Would you rather be a little cooler, or watch WW3 ignite?
 Turn your gas heating off right now, please!